pags/engine.js/README.md

-# curvilinear
+# engine.js
 Experimental MVC framework for the web.  ~2.5KB minified\gzipped, 0 dependencies, bring your own templates.
 IE9+.

-* Composable controllers - nest your controllers and let curvilinear determine what and when to re-render.
+* Composable controllers - nest your controllers and let engine.js determine what and when to re-render.
 * Centralized model - all data flows from a single source of truth, controllers don't own state.
 * No dispatchers - each controller declares its own data dependencies and whether they should be resolved in combinations of parallel or series.
 * DOM diffing - no need to wire up tedious DOM manipulation code.